 Promoting British Values at Timbercroft

-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The government set out its definition of British values in the 2011 Prevent Strategy.
 At Timbercroft these values are reinforced regularly and in the following ways:

 Democracy is rife within the school.
 Pupils have the opportunity to have their voices heard through our School Council and Pupil questionnaires and regularly have the opportunity to express their views.
-The elections for School Council and Green Team are based solely on pupil votes.
-In the New Year we will be electing house captains and prefects to support children at playtimes and to encourage children to engage in activities.
+The elections for School Council are based solely on pupil votes.
 Our school rules and rewards are discussed with the children and decided collectively.

 The Rule of Law

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service etc. are a part of our curriculum and aspiration and achievement week and help reinforce this message.